nmfs-ost/ss3-source-code/coding_style.md

 Examples:

     n = (maxread-minread) / binwidth2 + 1;

     bins(z) = bins(z-1) + width;

 ### Control Statements
 Use a space before the left parenthesis and after the right parenthesis in control statements (e.g. for, do while, while, if, else).

-Curly braces should always be used for all code blocks and put on their own line (so that the closing curly brace is obvious).
+Use curly braces for all code blocks.
+For short blocks, they may be on the same line as the conditional statement, but for large blocks, put them on their own line (so that the closing curly brace is obvious).

 Example:

     if (a > b)
     {
+      . . . // lots of code
       b = 2;
+      . . . // more code
     }
-    else
-    {
+    else {
       b = 4;
     }